AyalYakobe/AirPollutionByPolitics/journal.md

 -  # Climate Data Review: Entry 12
 - fixed minor bugs
 - fixed a bug that wouldn't show correct party affiliation score on line graph

+-  # Climate Data Review: Entry 13
+- cleaned up code and organized a bit more in preparation for writing the full research paper